The world's first AF anamorphic lens | Shop now >

-Are you now looking for suitable lenses for your camera?
-Still unsure which lenses with E-Mount are ideal for your camera?
-If you have read this, you will get the answer.
+Looking for suitable lenses for your camera now?
+Still unsure which E-Mount lenses are ideal for your camera?
+After reading this, you will find the answer.

-When selecting lenses with E-Mount, you should pay attention to the following questions.
-First, it is important to know which sensor your camera has, full-frame sensor or APS-C sensor.
-Then consider what you need the lens for.
-Accordingly, choose the appropriate focal length and aperture.
+When choosing E-Mount lenses, you should pay attention to the following questions.
+First, it is important to know what sensor your camera has, full-frame or APS-C. Then consider what you need the lens for.
+Accordingly, select the appropriate focal length and aperture.

 1. Attention: Full-frame or APS-C